koka-lang/koka/doc/spec/overview.kk.md

 # Why Koka? { #why; }

-There are many new languages being designed, but only seldomly they bring a fundamental new concept, like Haskell did with pure programming, or Rust with borrow checking.
+There are many new languages being designed, but only seldomly they bring fundamentally new concepts, such as Haskell with pure versus monadic programming, or Rust with borrow checking.
 Koka brings novel semantics through _effect typing_, _effect handlers_,
 and _Perceus_ memory management: